-SchoolTutoring Academy’s tutoring programs for Hillsborough students start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
-Our flagship tutoring programs are available starting at $199.99/month (about $25/hour) which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.
+Get started with SchoolTutoring Academy’s tutoring programs for Hillsborough, New Hampshire students.
+Start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
+Our flagship tutoring programs are available starting at $199.99/month (about $25/hour)

 The Hillsboro-Deering School District follow the NH College and Career Ready Standards for their curricular guidelines.
 The learning objectives in the curriculum give clear expectations for what they should learn by the end of each year.
 Students read a variety of complex texts so that they are ready for the demands of college, career, and life and have learned analytic skills to enhance their comprehension.
 They also explore a wide range of topics in math and science which also incorporate engineering topics and integrate learning in these subjects.
 Students can also learn a foreign language and there are many elective courses in the arts, technology, and business.
 These courses assist students as they prepare for post-secondary life.